SynthstromAudible/DelugeWeb/catnip/README.md

 A2002000 ~Play

+You can also capture log info from RTT (JLink real time trace).
+This avoids using the Midi SysEx mechanism and is thus slightly faster.
+Use the file opening button.

 The code keys off the first word in the statement to find a trace "tag".
 Each tag gets its own line.
 In the above example, the "~" is a cue that this println is an "ending event" that matches the earlier tag value, so the tracer will draw a bar showing the start time and the ending time connected.